jgomes79/NOSTROMO/README.md

 -   **Launchpad Overview**: Explanation of how the launchpad operates, benefits for project owners, and opportunities for investors.
 -   **Footer**: Links to social media, contact info, terms of use, and privacy policy.

-### 3.2 Project Creation
+### 3.2 Project Life Cycle

-Enabling users to create and manage their token sales:
+Enabling users to create their projects and manage their token sales:

+The projects will have the following states:
 -	**Draft Mode**: Projects are first created in a “Draft” state.
 -	**Approval Process**: Projects remain private until reviewed and approved by DAO members after discussion with project owners.
+-	**Approved or rejected**: Depending on the result of the user votes.
+-	**Funded**: If the project raise all money asked.
+-	**Failed**: If the project doesn't raise the minimum amount of money asked.
+During the development we will ask the community if everybody will be able to create a new project or if users must have a minimum amount of QUBIC tokens to create a project.

+To create a new project the user will have to fill a record with the following fields:
+-	Project name
+-	Description
+-	Banner & logo
+-	Social networks
+-	Amount to raise and token to invest (at the beginning will be only QUBIC and when bridges start to be available, we could add USDT or similar)
+-	Start and end dates
+-	Project tokenomics and token information
+-	Cliff and vesting options
+-	Minimum amount of investment received to continue ahead with the project.
+After the project is created by the owner, project status will become “Approval Process” and the DAO will vote if the project is approved or rejected.
+If the project is rejected, it will disappear from the launchd and owner will be notified.
+If the project is approved, the project will be available in the section of “Upcoming pools” and people could invest when reach the start date.
+If the project reaches the max investment before the end date, the investment process will close and the tokens will be allocated in the SmartContracts to be ready to claim according with the cliff & vesting configuration.
+If the project doesn't reach the maximum amount before the end date, if the minimum amount is reached, the tokens will be allocated in the SmartContracts in the same way described in the previous point.
+If the project doesn't reach the minimum amount before the end date, the project will be closed and the investment will be returned to the investors.

 ### 3.3 Capital Distribution for New Projects